PBS Kids: Original channel (1999–2005)

 On September 6, 1999, PBS launched a 24-hour PBS Kids network in several markets, in conjunction with the overall introduction of the PBS Kids brand to provide a unified branding for the service's children's programming offerings.
 The separate network (referred to as the PBS Kids Channel in press materials) was available on high-tier subscription providers, and was also offered to PBS member stations for use on a "cablecast" service (a subscription-based local channel provided by the member station) or for use on the member station's free-to-air analog channel to provide a portion of the daytime PBS Kids programming on the station.
 Participating stations were required to pay an annual fee of $1,000 to use the feed.
 The channel was launched on over 30 PBS member stations with carriage methods ranging from a cable-only service, to a standard-definition digital subchannel, to analog simulcasts.
 Additional affiliates would pick up the channel later throughout the fall and winter of 1999.

 FCC requirements mandated satellite providers to set aside 4% of their available channel space for noncommercial educational and informational programming.
 With these providers limited to offering one such service per programmer, PBS had put forth PBS Kids as a prospective channel to fulfill this mandate.

 The channel was largely funded by satellite provider DirecTV.
 It was partly created to compete against the Nick Jr. block and its sister network Noggin; at the time, Noggin was co-owned by the Children's Television Workshop (the production company behind Sesame Street) and Nickelodeon.
-Because the pay-TV rights to the Children's Television Workshop's programs were owned by Noggin, the channel did not broadcast CTW programming, including longtime PBS staple Sesame Street, though two exceptions were made with the CTW-produced shows Dragon Tales (which premiered on the same day as the launch of the PBS Kids Channel) and Sagwa, the Chinese Siamese Cat respectively.
+Because the pay-TV rights to the Children's Television Workshop's programs were owned by Noggin, the channel did not broadcast CTW programming, including longtime PBS staple Sesame Street, though exceptions were made with two CTW-produced shows, Dragon Tales and Sagwa, the Chinese Siamese Cat, the former of which premiered on the same day as the launch of the PBS Kids Channel.